The promise versus the research

 The mechanisms here matter.
 When you practice mindfulness, you’re not just relaxing.
 You’re training the anterior cingulate cortex and prefrontal regions that regulate attention.
 Each time you notice your mind has wandered and gently redirect it back to the present moment, you’re strengthening these neural circuits.
 Over time, this translates to better real-world focus in meetings, writing, and other demanding cognitive work.

-The 2010 study showing improvements from just four days of meditation training illustrates how quickly these changes can emerge [2].
+Tang, Holzel, and Posner’s 2015 review in Nature Reviews Neuroscience showed that improvements can emerge from just four days of meditation training [2].
 This isn’t a years-long investment.
 Even brief training periods produce measurable gains in visual-spatial processing, working memory, and executive functioning.
 This finding contradicts the popular assumption that you need months or years of practice to see cognitive benefits.
 You don’t.

 The invisible ceiling: where mindfulness doesn’t help